 First, we acquired turbidity data from Landsat imagery using the t_nechad2016 algorithm on ACOLITE.

 Next, we re-projected all layers to the WGS_1984_UTM_Zone_16N coordinate system for consistency across all processing.
-Next, the bathymetry, substrate, and water temperature layers were resampled to 30-by-30 meters to match the spatial resolution of the turbidity layer.
-Mussel distribution data, originally a vector layer, were converted to a raster through Kriging interpolation and resampled to 30-by-30 meters in the process.
-Then, we clipped all data layers to a shapefile of Milwaukee County and to the 20-meter bathymetry contour since Cladophora does not grow deeper than that according to the literature.
+Then, the bathymetry, substrate, and water temperature layers were resampled to 30-by-30 m to match the spatial resolution of the turbidity layer.
+Mussel distribution data, originally a vector layer, were converted to a raster through Kriging interpolation and resampled to 30-by-30 m in the process.
+Then, we clipped all data layers to a shapefile of Milwaukee County and to the 20-m bathymetry contour since Cladophora does not grow deeper than that according to the literature.
 To standardize data, we rescaled the bathymetry and turbidity values to be between 1 and 0 because shallower depths and less turbid waters lead to more favorable habitat suitability.
 Oppositely, mussel distribution and water temperature values were rescaled to be between 0 and 1 because higher phosphorus levels and warmer temperatures are better for Cladophora growth.
 Finally, in the substrate layer, we assigned “hard” pixels a value of one (since Cladophora grows best on hard substrates), “sand” pixels a value of 0.75 (less suitable for growth, but still possible), and the rest a value of zero.

 To avoid issues associated with multicollinearity, we ran correlation tests on our variables.
 The results for September 12, 2016 data can be seen in Table 3 (See Tables A1-A3 in Appendix A for the other correlation test results).
 The fact that the correlation values were within the -0.8 and 0.8 range suggested that multicollinearity should not be a concern for the multi-criteria evaluation of our factors (McGrew, Lembo, & Monroe, 2014, p.
 270; S. Palacios, personal communication, July 11, 2018).
 Therefore, all of these factors were added together using equation (1) to create a Cladophora habitat suitability layer (Figure 3).
 This process was repeated for all Landsat scenes.